TAP-GGC/GestureControl/README.md

 ## :loudspeaker: About
 The objective of the workshop is to showcase the use of AI hand tracking through learning sign language.

 In this workshop, participants will learn the American Sign Language(ASL) alphabet through the use of AI that uses hand tracking through a computer camera.
-By selecting the wanted letter students and learn and practice ASL through a website.
+By selecting the wanted letter, students will learn and practice ASL through the website.

 ## :bulb: Project information
 <!--